 Trucks carrying heavy construction materials and equipment could damage existing roads if they are not adequate for this use.
 All loads transported on state and county roads would be within legal size and load limits, or have valid oversize or weight permits.
-BPA would repair any damage to existing roads following construction.
+BPA would repair any damage to existing roads to their original or better condition, following construction.
 Project vehicles could track dust, soils and other materials from construction sites onto public roads.
-Erosion control measures would include stabilization of construction entrances and exits to prevent sediment from being transported onto adjacent roadways (see Chapter 14, Geology and Soils and Chapter 15, Water).
+Erosion control measures would include stabilization of construction entrances and exits to prevent sediment from being transported onto adjacent roadways (see Chapter 14, Geology and Soils, and Chapter 15, Water).
 With appropriate size and load limits, truck operation effects on existing roads would be a low impact.